KDZU-antisocial/all-is-not-lost/README.md

 ## Overview

 This project implements a custom captive portal page for the KDZU "All Is Not Lost" project.
-When someone connects to your WiFi network, they are automatically redirected to a custom splash page that presents the KDZU manifesto.
-After reading, they click a button to access the internet.
+When someone connects to the "All Is Not Lost" Lone Wolf WiFi network, they are automatically redirected to a custom splash page that presents the KDZU manifesto.

 **Key Features:**
 - No authentication required (click-through only)
-- Dark cyberpunk aesthetic with glitch effects
 - Fully responsive design
 - Self-contained theme (no external dependencies)
-- All content displayed before authentication

 ---